WATCH QUARTER AND STATION BILL

 -

-the cadet should be able to teach another cadet the proper way to wear the color guard gear present and protect the national and organizational colors (flags).
+the cadet should be able to teach another cadet the proper way to wear the color guard gear, carry/present and protect the national and organizational colors (flags).

 -